freeCodeCamp/news-theme/CONTRIBUTING.md

 ghost start
 ```

+Be sure to run `ghost` commands from the `ghost-local-site` directory.

 Follow additional instructions on [Ghost's official documentation](https://docs.ghost.org) if are not familiar with its interface.

 Now you can clone this project in your theme directory: